 4. Include a Cost Breakdown

 What products and installation equipment will you need?
 What about pricing for piping, HVAC, sprinkler systems, lighting, etc.?
-In addition to an itemized breakdown of materials, add in the total cost of completing the cold storage facility.
+In addition to an itemized breakdown of materials, add in the total cost of completing the cold storage facility or indoor grow setup.

 5. Wrap it Up